espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Actions/Accidental Shot.md

 * * *

 **Effect** You make a Strike with a ranged weapon, rolling the attack and damage twice and using the better results for each.
-The attack ignores circumstance penalties to the attack roll and any flat check required due to the target being [[Concealed]] or [[Hidden]].
+The attack ignores circumstance penalties to the attack roll and any flat check required due to the target being [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] or [[z_mechanics/PF2e Mechanics_1.5_09122024/Rule References/Hidden]].